Are you thinking about Thanksgiving yet?

 Thanksgiving is very soon.
 I am just now starting to really plan for our family gathering.

 It is for the weekend and includes Amy’s birthday.
-All 5 kids, including DIL and SIL with grandkids will be here.
+All 5 kids with families will be here.
 Our special bonus guest is Jessica’s mom.

 Celebrating in our new dining room with the extra space is something I am looking forward too!
 No more squeezing or elbow bumping!